 I took a sip, and it was hot but not too hot to drink.
 I finished my breakfast and coffee, and Mrs. W refilled my mug.

 “Thanks.
 I guess the caffeine is doing its job.
-I feel more awake now.
+I feel more awake and alert now.
 It’s interesting how coffee can wake me up, but tea and Coke don’t have the same effect even though they have caffeine.”

 “That’s because they don’t have as much caffeine as two big mugs of coffee,” she said.